-&lt;sup>18 Here the definition of Grim strategy is modified to cover the private monitoring case where no common signals are observable.
-The player starts to keep playing defection if she observed a bad signal or she played defection in the previous round.
+18 Here, the definition of Grim strategy is modified to cover the private monitoring case in which no common signals are observable.
+The player starts to keep playing defection if she observed a bad signal or played defection in the previous round.
 Note that she could mistakenly play defection before the "trigger" is pulled, since the implementation error of action choices are allowed in the SFEM framework.

-&lt;sup>19 Literature often add D-TFT in the strategy set, which plays defection at round 1 then follows TFT from Round 2.
-However, we do not find any significant frequency of D-TFT in both treatments in our SFEM estimates even if we include it.
+19 The literature has often added D-TFT to the strategy set, in which defection is played in round 1, followed by TFT from Round 2.
+However, we find no significant frequency of D-TFT in either treatment in our SFEM estimates, even if we include D-TFT.